 Considerations for Starting a DPC Practice

-As a newly board-certified family medicine physician, establishing a primary care practice in a busy and bustling city such as New York can be a bit tougher than expected.
+As a newly board-certified family medicine physician, establishing a primary care practice in a busy and hustling city as New York can be a bit tougher than expected.
 The competition is fierce, and real estate tends to be pricey.

 But, let’s suppose that you do succeed in opening a primary care practice – then what?
 If the patient load doesn’t kill you first, it will probably kill your chances of serving quality care to your patients, causing them to change insurance plans and head to another primary care practice.

-If you are just starting out or thinking of switching to the DPC model, there are a few things you should consider before jumping on the bandwagon:
+If you are just starting out, or thinking of switching to direct primary care model, there are a few things you should consider before jumping on the bandwagon:

-Apart from holding an office, you need experienced staff such as a receptionist, nurses, and technicians to help you grow your practice.
+Apart from holding an office, you need an experienced staff such as a receptionist, nurses, and technicians to help you grow your practice.
 Your office will also be incomplete without a working administration office, which is by far,the primary lead in bringing profit to the table.